 The Battle of Bazargic (Turtucaia Front) took place in 1916.
 Sep 5–7, 1916.

-Who won the Battle of Bazargic (Turtucaia Front)?
+What was the outcome of the Battle of Bazargic (Turtucaia Front)?

 The Bulgaria / Central Powers were victorious against the Romania.